-In 2005 Ageing Horizons dedicated an issue to the theme of extreme longevity.
-In the editorial the findings of the UN long range population projections were described (Howse, 2005).
-These suggested that by 2300 51 countries will have a life expectancy at birth of over 100, with few countries having a female life expectancy of under 90.
-These projections are based on the continuation of current trends for the next three centuries.
-In the remainder of this issue articles are presented which consider the future of extreme longevity.

-Experts from demography and the Actuarial Profession recommended the paper by Vaupel and Kistowski (2005).
+- 3.4.3.4.2 In 2005 Ageing Horizons dedicated an issue to the theme of extreme longevity.
+In the editorial, the findings of the United Nations long-range population projections were described (Howse, 2005).
+These suggested that, by 2300, 51 countries will have a life expectancy at birth of over 100, with few countries having a female life expectancy of under 90.
+These projections are based on the continuation of current trends for the next three centuries. - 3.4.3.4.3 Experts from demography and the Actuarial Profession recommended the paper by Vaupel & Kistowski (2005).
 These authors argue that many official forecasts have assumed too low figures for future longevity projections.
-Vaupel and Kistowski (2005) examined trends in life expectancy since 1840, and argue that there has been a linear rise in life expectancy since that time as a result of the interplay of income, salubrity, nutrition, education and medicine.
+Vaupel & Kistowski (2005) examined trends in life expectancy since 1840, and argue that there has been a linear rise in life expectancy since that time as a result of the interplay of income, salubrity, nutrition, education and medicine.
 They extrapolate from this past linear increase that life expectancy will continue to rise, aided by advances in prevention, diagnosis and treatment of age related diseases.
-Vaupel and Kistowski then consider the view that there is a biological maximum or 'looming limit' to human life expectancy.
-They refer to theories on senescence, that after a reproductive period humans enter a period of decline.
-However, Vaupel and Kistowski (2005) argue that, "there is no empirical evidence of a proximate limit to human longevity" (p8).
-They use the example of improving mortality rates in England and Wales amongst the oldest-old from the 1950s, and in particular from the 1970s, to show that improvements in mortality will come from within the elderly population (Vaupel, 1997).
-In addition they consider the role which calorific reduction and genetic engineering may have on future reductions.
-The findings of Vaupel and colleagues have been challenged in a number of articles by Olshansky and colleagues (Olshansky, 2005, Carnes et al, 2005); these were recommended to the scoping group by experts from demography and the Actuarial Profession.
-Olshansky and colleagues argue that there is no scientific evidence to support Vaupel's claim that life expectancy will exceed 100 years in the $21^{st}$ century.
+Vaupel & Kistowski then consider the view that there is a biological maximum or 'looming limit' to human life expectancy.
+They refer to theories on senescence, that, after a reproductive period, humans enter a period of decline.
+However, Vaupel & Kistowski (2005) argue that: "there is no empirical evidence of a proximate limit to human longevity" (p8).
+They use the example of improving mortality rates in England and Wales amongst the oldest-old from the 1950s, and, in particular, from the 1970s, to show that improvements in mortality will come from within the elderly population (Vaupel, 1997).
+In addition, they consider the role which calorific reduction and genetic engineering may have on future reductions. - The findings of Vaupel and colleagues have been challenged in a number of articles by Olshansky and colleagues (Olshansky, 2005; Carnes et al., 2005); which were recommended to the scoping group by experts from demography and the Actuarial Profession.
+Olshansky and colleagues argue that there is no scientific evidence to support Vaupel's claim that life expectancy will exceed 100 years in the 21st century.
 They provide a number of reasons for this opinion.
-First, they claim Vaupel's estimates are based on flawed methodology.
-That is his use of extrapolation from past trends to predict future rises in life expectancy, in particular the use of the straight line forecasting to argue that as life expectancy had increased in a linear fashion for the past 160 years it will continue to do so.
+First, they claim that Vaupel's estimates are based on flawed methodology; that is his use of extrapolation from past trends to predict future rises in life expectancy, in particular the use of the straight line forecasting to argue that, as life expectancy had increased in a linear fashion for the past 160 years, it will continue to do so.
 Olshansky states that these estimates are based on a composite of world records.
-Olshansky also points out the difficulty of replicating past gains in life expectancy as most of these gains came from the decline of mortality rates in infancy and childhood, which are now low in most developed nations.
+Olshansky also points out the difficulty of replicating past gains in life expectancy, as most of these gains came from the decline of mortality rates in infancy and childhood, which are now low in most developed nations.
 In addition, Olshansky identifies a number of factors which may threaten future gains in life expectancy.
-These include the rise in obesity and related causes of death (such as type 2 diabetes, CHD, and cancer) and the rise of the infectious diseases death rate (such as HIV, hospital acquired infections and a potential influenza pandemic).
-The second part of Vaupel and colleagues' work which Olshansky and colleagues question is their prediction that advances on biomedical technology will accelerate the decline in death rates amongst older persons.
-Olshansky points out that these technologies do not exist yet and that there is no guarantee that they will in the future.
+These include the rise in obesity and related causes of death (such as type 2 diabetes, CHD, and cancer) and the rise of the infectious diseases death rate (such as HIV, hospital-acquired infections and a potential influenza pandemic).
+The second part of Vaupel and colleagues'

+work which Olshansky and colleagues question is their prediction that advances in biomedical technology will accelerate the decline in death rates amongst older persons.
+Olshansky points out that these technologies do not exist yet, and that there is no guarantee that they will in the future.